 - ensuring the adequacy and integrity of the governance process;

-- maintaining regular dialogue with the PGCEO and other Executive Directors over all operational matters and consulting with the remainder of the Board members promptly over any matters that give him cause for major concern;
+- maintaining regular dialogue with the GCEO over all operational matters and consulting with the remainder of the Board members promptly over any matter that give him cause for major concern;

 - functioning as a facilitator at meetings of the Board to ensure that no member, whether executive or non-executive, dominates the discussion; that appropriate discussions take place and that relevant opinions amongst members are forthcoming.
 The Chairman ensures that discussions result in logical and understandable outcomes;